AlaSQL/ala-wiki/XLSXML.md

-AlaSQL has XLSXML() export function with coloring functionality:
+AlaSQL has XLSXML() export function with coloring functionality.
+The correct extension for the files is `.xls`.

 ```js
 var data = [{city:"London",population:5000000},